Financial Aid and Scholarships

 Included in this local scholarship list are those scholarships that are available to Carlisle High School students only, as well as those available to students from a wider geographic area.
 Read the eligibility requirements in the “FOR” column to determine if you qualify.
 Then take a look at the “Selection Criteria” to decide whether or not this is a scholarship for which you should apply.
 If you apply - it’s very important to follow all instructions carefully; to make sure that any required printing or handwriting is neat and legible; and to adhere strictly to deadlines.
 You may also view this list in the McGowan Counseling Center and obtain any that require a paper application.

-Financial Aid Night will be held October 11, 2022 at 7 PM in the McGowan Auditorium.
+Financial Aid Night was held October 17, 2023 at 6:30 PM in the McGowan Auditorium.

 FAFSA Cheat Sheet